| Map |

 - Semantic Organization:

-- menus & their grouping must relate to user's task
+- menus & their grouping must relate to user's task;

-- must provide correct expectations (i.e., locus of control)
+- must provide correct expectations

-- comprehensive & distinctive categories;
+- comprehensive categories;

 - Mechanisms for movement within and between menus